jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 No kidding.
 Local communities, businesses, families mostly regulated their own lives with personal relationships.
 Not a direct comparison since our worlds are much different.
 But that should make you think.
 Meeting a Roman bureaucrat was like us meeting a physicist.
 They're out there when needed, but aren't relied upon up to live a daily life.

 When given a chance, humanity is great at self-organizing.
-The key ingredient is clear goals, with accountability to obtain them.
+The critical ingredient is clear goals, with accountability to obtain them.

 Picture it as a sports team.
 Since all members know they must win games, everyone is capable of assessing each other's contributions.
-A clear mandate lets administrators, trainers, coaches, captains, forwards, defenders, and goalies get evaluated by their impact, instead of by a distant bureaucrat.
-Collaboration is openness and accountability mixed together.
+A clear mandate lets administrators, trainers, coaches, captains, forwards, defenders, and goalies get evaluated by their impact.
+Collaboration is the freedom to work while being accountable for your contribution.

 Happily, mass-collaboration is already here.
 It typically goes by the name share economy, crowd-sourcing, or Wikinomics.
 I call it the return of Main Street economics, and it's sweeping through our society.

 In addition to popular apps like Airbnb and Etsy, there are countless examples of mass-collaboration in the open-source community alone.
 The community comes together to make a core technology.
 [Programmers help where they can](https://opensource.guide/how-to-contribute/).
 First-timers are often nervous, but soon feel a rush as they see their work improve a successful project.
 Separate groups then use the core technology to create specialized products.

 >At its core, open-source is about collaboration.
 Whether it's version control, licenses, or issue trackers—everything exists to support people working with each other.
 Open source embodies a model for people to work together, building something greater than they can [create on their own](https://github.blog/2016-06-23-the-shape-of-open-source/).